 • Don't chew on hard objects such as ice, unpopped popcorn kernels or pens.

 • If you clench or grind your teeth while you sleep, talk to your dentist about getting a retainer or other mouthguard to protect your teeth.

 • Wear a mouthguard or protective mask when playing contact sports.

 AAE has more information on endodontic procedures for patients.

 "I was apprehensive and somewhat scared, but Dr. Conner and her entire staff put me at ease.
 The experience was awesome."
 Rhonda

-Read what people are saying about us on Google.
+Read what people are saying about us online.
 We would love to hear your comments as well.